TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-docker-compose.md

 Before launching the portal using docker-compose, you will need to create a `docker-compose.yaml` file.
 An example of the portal's docker-compose file is provided below, which you can use as a starting point and further customize to meet your specific requirements.

-Ensure that you replace `<tag>` with the specific version of the portal you intend to launch before executing the command.
+Ensure that you replace `<tag>` with the specific version of the portal you intend to launch before executing the command, e.g. `tykio/portal:v1.7` for the portal v1.7.
-The latest version of the portal is `tykio/portal:v1.3`, and you can browse all available versions on [Docker Hub](https://hub.docker.com/r/tykio/portal/tags).
+You can browse all available versions on [Docker Hub](https://hub.docker.com/r/tykio/portal/tags) and in the [release notes section]({{< ref "product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.7.0" >}}).

 ```yaml
 version: '3.6'
 services: